TimTwigg/timtwigg.github.io/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

-*/15
+15/15
-- */1 Readme
+- 1/1 Readme
-- */3 Basic HTML content
+- 3/3 Basic HTML content
-- */3 Basic CSS styling
+- 3/3 Basic CSS styling
-- */2 Advanced feature
+- 2/2 Advanced feature
-- */3 Responsive layout
+- 3/3 Responsive layout
-- */1 Passes validation checks
+- 1/1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features

+Images (no alt texts since they are purely decorational images) Headings and Paragrpah texts
+Semantic HTML tags such as header, nav, footer
+Custom icons from FontAwesome

 (b) CSS features

+Padding and Margin management to organize content Color styling
+Media requests to manage responsiveness and elements which are only visible on small screens or when scrolled down from the top of the page

 (c) Advanced features

+Complex layout with navigation bar, center-content space, and side-by-side elements Leveraging nested selectors to specify format
+HTML form linked to formspree to send me an email

 3. How long, in hours, did it take you to complete this assignment?